PeptoneLtd/dspp-keras/README.md

 Unique spatial arrangement of polypeptide chains yields 3D molecular structures, which define protein function and interactions with other biomolecules.

-Although the very basic forces that govern protein 3D structure formation are known and understood, the exact nature of polypeptide folding remains elusive and has been a subject to overwhelming number of studies.
+Although the very basic forces that govern protein 3D structure formation are known and understood, the exact nature of polypeptide folding remains elusive and has been studied extensively.

 ## Protein dynamics

-Just like every other molecule present in our natural environment, polypeptide chains undergo molecular motions at time scales, which stretch from nanoseconds to minutes.
+Just like every other molecule present in our natural environment, polypeptide chains undergo molecular motions at time scales ranging from nanoseconds to minutes.

-**It is accepted that complete understanding of protein functions and activity requires the knowledge of structures and dynamics.**
+**It is accepted that complete understanding of protein        functions and activity requires knowledge of structures and dynamics.**

 ## Protein ensembles

-Under conditions of living organisms (*aka native conditions*) in aqueous environment, the state of a polypeptide can be thought of as an ensemble of structures, which at the given moment in time have slightly different conformation, as a consequence of protein dynamics and intrinsic “flexibility”.
+Under conditions of living organisms (*aka native conditions*) in an aqueous environment, the state of a polypeptide can be thought of as an ensemble of structures, which at any given moment in time have slightly different conformations, as a consequence of protein dynamics and intrinsic flexibility.

 ![MOAG-4](https://data.peptone.io/dspp-keras/MOAG-4-ensemble-1b.png)

-Image above demonstrates the superposition of models belonging to structural ensemble of MOAG-4 protein, [which in turn controls aggregation of proteins implicated in Parkinson’s disease](http://www.jbc.org/content/early/2017/03/23/jbc.M116.764886).
+The image above demonstrates the superposition of models belonging to a structural ensemble of MOAG-4 protein, [which in turn controls aggregation of proteins implicated in Parkinson’s disease](http://www.jbc.org/content/early/2017/03/23/jbc.M116.764886).
 You can infer from this model that MOAG-4 has a **stable** (well-defined) **alpha-helical** structure colored in grey, and a highly disordered tail, depicted by floating polypeptide chains of individual ensemble members.

 ***